medic/cht-docs/content/en/core/process/workflow.md

  - Remove the `Needs Triage` label once triage is complete
  - Document the reasoning by commenting in the issue.
 This will help reduce mistakes, as the reasoning will be available for everyone to read, and any mistakes there can be rectified.

-# Workflow for contributing to medic-docs
+# Workflow for contributing to cht-docs
-Unlike the above development workflow, the workflow for contributing to [medic-docs](https://github.com/medic/medic-docs) does not involve release management and Acceptance Testing.
-In order to streamline the process of contributing to docs while still maintaining quality, please submit a pull request with any changes to medic-docs.
+Unlike the above development workflow, the workflow for contributing to [cht-docs](https://github.com/medic/cht-docs) does not involve release management and Acceptance Testing.
+In order to streamline the process of contributing to docs while still maintaining quality, please submit a pull request with any changes to [cht-docs](https://github.com/medic/cht-docs).
 One of the repository's maintainers will review the PR, request additional changes as needed, and merge the PR when it is ready.

-Where possible, please follow our [docs style guide](https://github.com/medic/medic-docs/blob/master/development/docs-style-guide.md).
+Where possible, please follow our [docs style guide]({{< ref "docs-style-guide" >}}).